 Hogy 5″ Flounder: It’s now been a little over two years since I began using the Hogy flounder baits for grouper.
 It didn’t take long to win me over on their effectiveness either.
 The bait has just the right amount of “kick”.
 When you watch this bait dance in the water, you’ll see what I mean.
 I’m a firm believer that the thumping tail draws big strikes.
-ALSO The larger size helps eliminate undersized by catch.
+ALSO the larger size helps eliminate undersized by catch.
 While an 18” grouper can still eat a 5inch flounder, I do find that the larger sized bait helps me target the largest fish in an area.

-X-Strong Jig heads: Depending on depth, choose one of the conventional style jig heads in the 1oz or 3oz sizes.
+X-Strong Jig Heads: Depending on depth, choose one of the conventional style jig heads in the 1oz or 3oz sizes.
 X-Strong Jig Heads excel at vertical presentations.
 Remember to attach this rig to your leader using a loop knot.

 11/0 Drop Shot Rig: The drop shot rig is great for drift fishing.
 Simply “Texas rig” a 10inch Original and attach an appropriate sized weight to the rig.

-Top three colors are black, blamber and bone.
+Colors: The top three colors are black, blamber and bone.
 Amber fleck for the flounder.

 Speed: I find that flounders produce the best when fished with a slower, 1-2-3 bounce across the bottom, followed by a two second pause.